 But at this point you are still too tired to enjoy it.
 At this point, you can’t even imagine making it until 10:00 without your morning latte Grande at Starbucks.

-You walk into the Starbucks that you always stop at on the way to work you start to wake up to the smell of the fresh brew.
+You walk into the Starbucks that you always stop at on the way to work and you start to wake up to the smell of the fresh brew.
 Change in hand, you are already set for your daily fix.
-A shot of excitement shoots through you as you read the sign above the counter, “Latte Grande, $3.55.”
+A shot of excitement shoots through you as you read the sign above the counter, “Latte Grande, $5.45.”

 You drop the change on the counter, pick up your drink and take a quick sip.
 With the instant burst of energy, you start to believe you can make it through another day.
 But with the extra synapses firing, you also start to wonder how much that latte actually cost you.

-Sure the sign says $3.55, but how many times have you done it?
+Sure the sign says $5.45, but how many times have you done it?
 Every day last week.
 Every weekday for the past year actually.

-“Oh well,” you say to yourself taking another sip, “it’s only $3.55.”
+“Oh well,” you say to yourself while taking another sip, “it’s only $5.45.”

-But, there is a nagging in your mind to figure out how much it will actually cost to keep up this innocent little indulgence.
+But, there is nagging in your mind to figure out how much it will actually cost to keep up this innocent little indulgence.

 The caffeine wakes up your left brain just enough to start to do some math and you begin to add up how much you spent last week on lattes.

-“$3.55 times 5 is $17.75.
+“$5.45 times 5 is $27.25.
 That’s okay, really.
 It is hardly the cost of a night out at the movies.”

 But, you buy a latte every week.
 “How much did I spend this year?” you continue to wonder.
-As you walk to your car, you keep crunching the numbers and quickly realize that you have spent $923 on lattes over the past year.
+As you walk to your car, you keep crunching the numbers and quickly realize that you have spent $1,417 on lattes over the past year.
 “Still, it isn’t THAT much.
 Hardly the cost of the one week vacation that I took to the coast last summer.”

 Despite your rationalizing, the little indulgence is starting to seem a little more expensive all of a sudden.

 As you start your car and pull out onto the street again, you wonder what else you could do with that money each year.
 What have you given up to enjoy your morning latte?
+If you’re not already tracking where these small daily costs go, it’s worth taking a look at how to track your expenses before they quietly become a pattern.

 Your caffeine infused brain is eager for the next step so you decide to take the math up a notch.